-Another important consideration is the relocation process itself, as the location you can choose can have a big impact on the labour and overall costs.
-For instance, if you want to move it a few feet away, it is going to cost a lot less than if you want to move it from downstairs to the loft.
+Another important consideration is the relocation process itself.
+The location you can choose can greatly impact the labour and overall costs.
+For instance, if you want to move it a few feet away, it will cost a lot less than moving it from downstairs to the loft.

 Why?
 Copper pipework and technicalities over valves are not cheap, and navigating it through your house can be a labour-intensive process, requiring floors to be lifted and holes drilled through walls.

-However, are the building regulations that dictate certain requirements that you need to meet, which can restrict where you can or can not install your boiler.
+However, the building regulations dictate certain requirements that you need to meet, which can restrict where you can or can not install your boiler.

 For instance, there are certain clearance limits on gas condensing boilers.
 This means you must install the boiler at a certain distance away from windows and doors.